Simple Steps for Starting Your Business

 Learn how to do it—whether to do it—from mentors who've been there.

 SCORE's 5-workshop program gives you a practical overview of the fundamentals required to start a small business.
 Proven practices.
 Sound advice.
 Experienced and successful entrepreneurs themselves, our trained instructors will guide you through the first important steps.
-And, the first workshop is free.
 Attend any or all of the five, 3-hour workshops over the course of a couple of months.
 You'll gain:

 - Knowledge of the fundamentals you need to start a small business